 More sea-swimming takes place at the Forty Foot out in the south part of County Dublin.
 Here, on any day of the year, rain, shine or snow, you’ll find people plunging into what Joyce described as “the snotgreen sea.
 The scrotum tightening sea”.
 Yes, it’s cold, but it’s a lovely little swimming spot with its honey-coloured sandstone, white changing areas and sea that changes from clear green to granite grey depending on the weather.
 After your bracing dip, pop into the James Joyce Tower & Museum, where Joyce lived for a brief time, before strolling up to the literary-themed Fitzgerald’s pub for a pint.

 There’s loads of Joyce-related places to visit in Dublin, and Sweny’s is one of the most enjoyable.
 Built in 1847 as a doctor’s consulting room, it was visited by Leopold Bloom in Ulysses.
 Today it’s filled with memorabilia and is a regular meeting place for Joyce fans.
 And if you’re starting to think that Dublin might be a bit obsessed with the written word – you’d be right.
 Home to a legion of famous authors and playwrights including Oscar Wilde, Bram Stoker and George Bernard Shaw, it’s no wonder Dublin is a UNESCO City of Literature.
-Get bookish at the Museum of Literature Ireland, visit the Yeats exhibition at the National Library, and browse the collection at the Dublin Writers Museum.
+Get bookish at the Museum of Literature Ireland, visit the Yeats exhibition at the National Library, and, if you’ve time, hop a Dart train to the coastal suburb of Sandycove and visit the James Joyce Tower & Museum.